Eager loading and lazy loading in Laravel

 Conclusion

-It is important to mention that there is no better technique than the other, since it all depends on what you want to do, but we can simplify it in the following way, if we have a collection of records related through an FK as in the previous example and not If you are going to use the foreign relationship, the technique you should use would be lazy loading, but if you are going to use the collection with the related records, you should use eager loading.
+It is important to mention that there is no technique better than the other, since everything depends on what you want to do, but we can simplify it as follows: if you have a collection of related records using an FK as in the previous example and you are not going to use the foreign relationship, the technique you should use would be **lazy loading**, but, if you are going to use the collection with the related records, you must use **eager loading**.

 I agree to receive announcements of interest about this Blog.